haiya1994/BERE/README.md

 Tested on Python 3.5 and PyTorch 1.0.0.

 ## Data
-The download link of new DTI dataset: https://cloud.tsinghua.edu.cn/d/9a117f17200e4b55b79f/
+The download link of full datasets: https://cloud.tsinghua.edu.cn/d/9a117f17200e4b55b79f/

-Please put it in \BERE\data\dti.
+Please put it in \BERE\data.

 ## How to Run